-"The Athena SWAN process has raised awareness of the breadth and depth of gender research conducted across the School and has resulted in plans to establish a new Centre for Research on Gender and Work.
+"The Athena SWAN process has raised awareness of the breadth and depth of gender research conducted across the School and has encouraged us to establish a new research cluster on Gender and Work and launch the inclusivity focussed COVER research centre.
 Through showcasing our research in this area we hope to build new collaborations with business and community groups, and develop our students as gender-aware future business leaders."

-As the School’s Director of Research, Professor Claudia Girardone promotes equality and diversity as fundamental principles for achieving research excellence.
+As Dean of Essex Business School, Professor Claudia Girardone promotes equality and diversity as fundamental principles for achieving research excellence.
 She embeds these principles in research policies, practices and culture.
 Professor Girardone has undertaken a number of career development opportunities provided by the University of Essex.
 Most recently, she has attended a course on measuring research quality and benchmarking performance against other universities.